b4stet/slim_base/README.md

 - [x] add a logger
 - [x] authorization: restrict access to resources, with a middleware
 - [x] add a profile page: only account owner can edit
-- [] add a middleware to sanitize all user inputs at once
+- [] centralize user inputs sanitization
 - [] divide into web app and api
 - [] limit session lifetime
 - [] add resources
 - [] register and login: replace standard authentication by SRP (and try to use libsodium)
-- [] serve encrypted resources, taking advantage of SRP key-exchange ?
 - [] add anonymity when serving resources, using DRAS scheme (cc Pascal :metal:)